Buckshaw teacher and friends take on Great Wall of China in relentless charity challenge

 And they hope to raise more than £13,000 for Cancer Research, a charity that is close to their hearts.

-Victoria said: "Rachel's mum was diagnosed with cancer in 2017 and we weren't expecting her to last another year.
-My auntie was also diagnosed with throat cancer this year and lost her voice box.
+Victoria said: "Rachel's mum was diagnosed with malignant melanoma in 2017 and my auntie was also diagnosed with throat cancer this year and lost her voice box.

-"We wanted to do the Great Wall of China for Rachel's 40th birthday but it was too expensive.
-We were doing Cancer Research walks and one came up for the Great Wall so it seemed like it was meant to be."
+"After completing a Race for Life and a Tough 10k for Cancer Research, the opportunity to undertake the Great Wall Trek came up and it will be a life-changing experience for us and hopefully the money raised will also be life-changing for those affected by cancer."

 To prepare for the gruelling challenge, the trio will undertake Couch to 5K, Rough Runner, the Hero Assault Course, strength training, TrekFest across the Brecon Beacons and various other 5k and 10k events over the next few months.
 They are also holding a race night in June.